What is Foreign Investment?

 - Large multinational companies employ foreign investment to diversify their operational presence, expand the market, and leverage the inherent regional benefits.

 So, it can be said that it marks the entry of foreign investors into other countries.
-It can trigger economic growth in the host countries by developing infrastructure, creating jobs, sharing knowledge, etc. Further, the large multinational companies leverage the foreign investment route to diversify their operational presence, expand the market, and reap tax benefits.
+It can trigger economic growth in the host countries by developing infrastructure, creating jobs, sharing knowledge, etc. Further, large multinational companies leverage the foreign investment route to diversify their operational presence, expand the market, and reap tax benefits.
 In short, it is beneficial to both foreign investors and host countries.